Jumbub/wgsl-visual-debugger/README.md

 > The ASCII characters use "Code page 437" character encoding

-## Use Cases
+## Why?

+- Quicker prototyping in WebGPU.
+- Enables debugging for buffers which aren't CPU mappable.

+#### A potential answer to the questions:

-> Is there a simple way to render text for debugging?
+> Is there a way to render text in WebGPU without using textures?

-> How do I see the values of my storage buffer?
+> How do I quickly debug the return values of my WGSL function?

 > How do I see the values of my storage buffer while the buffer is not CPU mappable?

 > How do I see the values of my storage buffer without using staging buffers?

-Use the utility functions provided by this repository.

-## Diagnostics
+## It's not working?

 > I don't see anything

-The UV range needs to encompass the character locations.
+- The UV range needs to encompass the character locations.

-(characters start at `<0.0, 0.0>`; have a size of `<1.0, 1.0>`; and render in the direction `<+inf, +inf>`)
+- Characters start at `<0.0, 0.0>`; have a size of `<1.0, 1.0>`; and render in the direction `<+inf, +inf>`.

 > I only see the first digit/letter

-The most basic UV range - `<0.0, 0.0>` to `<1.0, 1.0>` - will render the first character to fit the entire texture.
+- The most basic UV range - `<0.0, 0.0>` to `<1.0, 1.0>` - will render the first character to fit the entire texture.

-To render more characters, apply a uniform scaling factor to the UV.
+- To render more characters, apply a uniform scaling factor to the UV.

-(a UV range of `<0.0, 0.0>` to `<3.0, 3.0>` will render the first three characters)
+- A UV range of `<0.0, 0.0>` to `<3.0, 3.0>` will render the first three characters.

 > I want to move the text

-To render the characters at an offset, subtract an offset from the UV.
+- To render the characters at an offset, subtract the offset from the UV.

-(subtract from the UV _before_ applying the above scaling factor)
+- Subtract from the UV _before_ applying a scaling factor.

-(a UV range of -3.0 to 3.0 will render the first three characters offset from the UV by three characters)
+- A UV range of `<-3.0, -3.0>` to `<3.0, 3.0>` will render the first three characters offset from the UV by three characters.

 > I am seeing characters that look like this

-The default font does not support this character.
+- The default font does not support this character.

-(the 2 bottom rows of the character contain the bit representation of the character)
+- The 2 bottom rows of the character contain the bit representation of the character).

 > The text is stretched

-The aspect ratio of the target texture must match the UV range.
+- The aspect ratio of the target texture must match the UV range.

-(for a `720x480` texture size you could have a UV range `0x0` to `36x24`)
+- For a `720x480` texture size you could have a UV range `0x0` to `36x24`).

 > The text looks weird when rendered small

-The texture must be a multiple of 6 for pixel perfect sampling.
+- The texture must be a multiple of 6 for pixel perfect sampling.